gsaslis/mirror-to-radicle/README.md

 > can rest assured that your project will be available to everyone else on the
 > network.
 The more permissive nodes there are, the greater the resilience and
 > availability of your project will be.
+>

-If you don't want / can't rely on permissive nodes, you can also [run your own seed node](https://radicle.xyz/guides/seeder#running-your-node) to ensure your project remains seeded.
+>If you don't want / can't rely on permissive nodes, you can also [run your own seed node](https://radicle.xyz/guides/seeder#running-your-node) to ensure your project remains seeded.

+Here is how to initialise your Radicle project and announce it to the network:

 ```shell
 $ git clone https://github.com/gsaslis/mirror-to-radicle